MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### DEPLOY PRODUCTION - backend @ v1.15.6
-Mover team!
  A deploy with customer fixes is coming out.

 #### User/Support Impact